-The Hellroaring Falls trail is an alternative approach or retreat on the hike to Crypt Lake in Waterton Lakes National Park, Alberta, Canada.
+The Hellroaring Falls trail is an alternative approach or retreat for the hike to Crypt Lake in Waterton Lakes National Park, Alberta, Canada.

 The main trail is a 2.6 KM (1.6 mile) option.
 The alternative Hellroaring Creek Canyon trail is the 1.8 KM (1.1 mile) trail past Hellroaring Falls.
 The decision is a no-brainer, right?
 Take the shorter trail with the waterfalls on it.
 Wrong!

 The Crypt Lake Trail is good quality and gains elevation on well-graded switchbacks.
 The Hellroaring Falls Trail, through the dramatic Hellroaring Creek Canyon from the lower elevation junction, initially loses elevation then proceeds to the upper elevation junction on rugged, poorly maintained trail, without switchbacks to buffer the climb.

 The Hellroaring Falls Trail is not a good option for the hike up but may be a consideration for the return hike, depending on your mental and physical state towards the end of the moderately challenging Crypt Lake hike.

 There is a viewpoint at the top of a waterfall which could have been investigated further with more time, more water and more strength.
 The Crypt Lake hike took its toll over the eight + hours of the entire day hike to Crypt Lake.

 This was the most compromised hiking day since Balu Pass, so towards the end of this Crypt Lake hike a fair amount of energy is used to maintain a positive attitude.

 Additionally, heat and exhaustion is taking its toll.